Arthur Sinclair: War of 1812

-Raiding British shipping on Argus

-On 10 June 1807 he was promoted to the rank of Lieutenant.
-On 13 December 1811, he was ordered to the command of Argus; and, between 12 October and 17 December 1812, cruised in Argus with the North Atlantic Squadron and took a number of prizes.
-During the cruise, he became separated from the squadron and was chased for three days and nights by an enemy squadron before his superior ship handling enabled him to escape.

-Raid at St. Marys River

 For much of the War of 1812, Sinclair was assigned to the Great Lakes as part of Commodore Isaac Chauncey's squadron, where he commanded the warship General Pike in an engagement on Lake Ontario on 28 September 1813.
 For his valor during another engagement on Lake Erie in 1813, Sinclair received a presentation sword from the Commonwealth of Virginia (now in the Virginia Historical Society's collection).
 In 1814, he commanded Niagara on Lake Huron and Lake Superior and directed the naval squadron in the Battle of Mackinac Island and the Engagement on Lake Huron.
-Sinclair conducted a hit-and-run raid at St. Marys River, Upper Canada, capturing a small merchantman, the Mink.
+Sinclair conducted a hit-and-run raid at St. Mary River, Upper Canada capturing a small merchantman, the Mink.
 After capturing the merchantman in the raid, Arthur Sinclair withdrew back to American lines in Michilimackinac.

-Extension of Sinclair's Raid

-In extension of his raid at St. Marys River.
-Sinclair sent Daniel Turner with a detachment of seamen alongside regulars under Andrew Holmes to penetrate deeper into enemy territory.
+In extension of his raid at St. Mary River.
+Sinclair sent Turner with a detachment of seamen alongside regulars under Andrew Holmes to penetrate deeper into enemy territory.
 Turner destroyed buildings, possessions, and burned a schooner.
-Turner withdrew back to American territory in Michilimackinac, reuniting with Sinclair.
+Turner withdrew back to American territory in Michilimackinac reuniting with Arthur Sinclair.

-Raid at St. Joseph Island

-On July 12, 1814.
-Arthur Sinclair commanding 5 vessels transported 550 American regulars and 250 militia led by Lt.
-Colonel George Croghan who was the hero of Fort Stephenson.
-Sinclair sailed his force to St. Joseph Island where the British abandoned their outpost.
-Sinclair landed the American infantry force, and the Americans found a British vessel that had been set on fire by the British who evacuated.
-The Americans put the fire out to salvage the ship.
-But after examining the ship, the Americans restarted the fire and destroyed the ship.
-The Americans also burned the empty British post and also burned down the Canadian Northwest Company trading post.
-Then the Americans boarded the ships of Sinclair's fleet and departed to their next objective.